Conductor, Organist, Musicologist, and Recording Artist

 During Stephen’s tenure, Christ Church Cathedral Choir built a lasting legacy of groundbreaking recordings which have excited the critics and the listening public over the last thirty years.
 There have been many awards, including a Grammy nomination for An Oxford Elegy by Vaughan Williams.
 More recently, the choir recorded five volumes of music from the Eton Choirbook to great critical acclaim, recently released as a box set.
 Howard Goodall’s Eternal Light: A Requiem with London Musici (EMI Classics) won a Classical BRIT Award in 2010.
 Other recordings with orchestra include Mendelssohn’s arrangement of Handel’s Acis and Galatea (with Oxford Philharmonic Orchestra) and Francesco Durante’s Requiem in C minor (with Oxford Baroque) which was released in November 2016 on the Coro label.
 Stephen’s recording of Goodall’s major work, Invictus: A Passion was released on the same label in the autumn of 2018 and was Critics’ Choice of favorite recording of 2018 in Gramophone magazine.

-Stephen has also developed a strong media profile on television, featuring as conductor in over sixteen documentaries in the last fifteen years.
+Stephen has a strong media profile on television, featuring in numerous documentaries and as conductor for television and film scores.

 As Director of Music at Christ Church, Oxford (England), Stephen built a choral legacy revered for its excellence around the world.

 His choral recordings and features as conductor for television and film scores have garnered awards including a Grammy nomination for his recording of An Oxford Elegy by Vaughan Williams.